Best movie mistakes of 2011

 Factual error: In one of the first major scenes where Matt Franklin and Tori Frederking are being introduced at the rental store - there is a shot where you can see the entrance of the store, and there is an electronic article surveillance detector on either side of the entrance to the store.
 This technology for use in a video rental store (for VHS tapes) did not exist in the 1980s.

-Deliberate mistake: When they get the beach to surf the windows in the truck are left open, but after the shark attack Byron comes running back to call 911.
+Continuity mistake: When they get to the beach to surf the windows in the truck are left open, but after the shark attack Byron comes running back to call 911.
 The windows are now closed, so he has to throw the rock at the window and get the cell phone.